 HomesCreating smarter lifestyles We each spend an estimated £9,590 on running or renting a home in the UK each year.
 The way we live is changing too with more of us expected to be renting rather than owning a home by 2025.
 As living costs rise there's more need to find simple ways to make greener choices whilst making your money go further.
 Flick through these tips, blogs and events for inspiration for your home that also eases pressure on the conscience.
 3 things you can do today Look out for labels.
 If you need to buy something tech related, take a look at the energy efficiency labels and aim for A+++.
 This will reduce the energy you use and save you money in the long run.
 Here's a simple guide on the labels to look out for.
 Give your things a new life.
 Pick one thing you throw away that you don't have to, and find a way to reuse it.
 Batteries are a great place to start - choose rechargeable.
 Know your bins.
 Find out what's collected and what can and can't be recycled at home by popping your postcode in here.
 Go a bit further - run your own campaign.
-Tips for change 6 Tips for a less trashy term time Ray Hopkinson September always makes me a bit nostalgic for the start of a new academic year and those heady days of fresher’s week, new mates, and a world of possibilities.
-Whether you’re heading off to student halls, a shared house or left university some time ago and are dreaming of those good-old-days, these tips will help you save money and time and reduce rubbish around the home.
-Some of you will be keen for your new home to be as green as possible, but might find it a bit hard to get others on board and do it in a way that is fun and basically doesn’t kill the vibe!
+Tips for change 6 Tips for a less trashy term time Ray Hopkinson It’s University #GoGreenWeek this week and we’ll be celebrating all the great work that universities have been doing across the country.
+Whether you’re living in student halls, a shared house or left university some time ago and are dreaming of those good-old-days, these tips will help you save money and time and reduce rubbish around the home.
+Some of you will be keen for your home to be as green as possible, but might find it a bit hard to get others on board and do it in a way that is fun and basically doesn’t kill the vibe!
 So if you want to win the war on rubbish, stay popular and have a good time, read on: 1) Plan Think about your meals in advance.
 Try batch-cooking and use the leftovers for lunch or a quick meal another day.
 Batch cooking makes it easy to use up any veg, making it less likely to hang around and go mouldy (bringing your own lunch can also save you serious money in the canteen).
 The good news, is that leftovers taste even better the next day, and you’ll be really surprised how much you can save weekly and put towards your going out budget.
 2) Communal cooking Coordinate meals and shopping with your housemates.
 Share a fruit and vegetable box or cook a meal for everyone.
 University can be lonely, but cooking a meal for your housemates or having friends over for dinner can be a great distraction to feeling homesick.
 3) Skip the takeaway Takeaway meals can really eat up your budget and generate lots of single-use waste.
 Not to worry, we’ve re-created England’s favourite take-away recipes for you to make at home.
 These are both healthier and significantly cheaper than the late night takeout alternatives.
 4) Don’t put money down the drain Our bathroom regimes are responsible for 30 to 40 per cent of rubbish dumped in to the ground, so try swapping the shower gel for a much cheaper and longer lasting bar of soap, and you might also find that it doesn’t get used up by your housemates, bonus!
 There are lots of simple ways to make your own face masks, hair masks and even shampoo and it’s a great activity to do with your flatmates to help you relax after a stressful day.
 5) It's bulking season A simple but effective way to consume less is to buy (non-perishable) items in bulk or buy items that can be refilled.
 More and more shops are doing this now such as Unpackaged or if you’re looking for refills try Ecover.
 Here’s an extensive list of bulk stores across the UK.
 6) Make do and mend Read our top tips for giving your clothes a new lease of life.
 We all have a favourite pair of jeans that has one too many holes.
 It’s not (sew) difficult to mend your clothes, and much cheaper than buying new ones.
 Alternatively, if you’re bored with your wardrobe you can organise a clothes swap party.
 Most dry cleaners will replace a zip or do alterations but if anything is broken beyond repair make sure to take it to your nearest household recycling centre, where almost everything can be recycled.
 You could also get inventive and give them a new use, e.g. rags from old t-shirts anyone?
 Got some tips of your own?
 Get in touch using #DontBeTrashy and let us know how you’re getting on, or download our handy Reuse Kit ‘How-to guide’ here for more helpful tips. #Don’tBeTrashy is a collaboration between Kings’ College London and Hubbub to trial different techniques to encourage students to reduce their household waste and boost recycling rates in residences.